Apartment Living? 3 Creative Ways to Store a Large Ride-On Car (Without Losing Your Mind)

 Sometimes the best defense is a good offense.
 No place to hide your magnificent ride-on?
 Embrace it.
 Stop apologizing and make it part of the room’s design.

 Create a designated “showroom” spot: Nothing looks messier than a large toy abandoned in the middle of a rug.
 Instead, give it a home—a small circular rug or colorful tape can define a “parking space” in a corner.
+Train your child to return the car to its spot every night.
+Guests will see: “A cool kid lives here, and they have an awesome ride.”

 A Final Word on the Battery